 Herniated disc refers to a cracked-open or ruptured disc located on the cervical region (neck) of the spine.
-The jelly-like material that leaks out through the spinal disc puts pressure on the nerves that passes through the spine, which results to pain, weakness on the shoulders that radiates down to the arms and fingers, as well numbness and tingling sensation on the mentioned parts of the body.
+The jelly-like material that leaks out through the spinal disc puts pressure on the nerves that passes through the spine.
+This results to pain, weakness on the shoulders that radiates down to the arms and fingers; as well numbness and tingling sensation on the mentioned parts of the body.

 Similar to the definition of spinal stenosis, lumbar spinal stenosis refers to the narrowing of the spinal canal in the low back region.
 This condition doesn’t necessarily come with painful symptoms.
 But in cases of pain and numbness, it can also come with back or leg cramping and weakness.
 In rare conditions, it can also come with bladder or bowel control problems.